 ‘I would like to try the Radical Feminism with a Conservatism as the other side.’
 I say.

-But now Rimmed Glasses starts cackling.
+But now the woman with glasses starts cackling.
 ‘You can’t combine a Conservatism and a Feminism,’ she says.
 ‘That’s the most disgusting order I’ve ever heard.’

-‘Spoken like a true victim of the patriarchy,’ says Rimmed Glasses.
+‘Spoken like a true victim of the patriarchy,’ says the the woman in glasses.
 She’s going red.

-‘Oh shut your ugly trap,’ says Good-looking Man.
+‘Oh shut your ugly trap,’ says the attractive man.
 ‘I know the likes of you.
 Just because you can’t get a bloke.
 What you need is a good old seeing-‘

 ‘That’s enough,’ says Harriet.